Preparing for a Veterinary Career

 The AAVSB doesn’t endorse or recommend any specific program.

-If you’ve graduated from an international program that’s not accredited by the AVMA or CVMA and want to practice in the United States or Canada, our Program for the Assessment of Veterinary Education Equivalence (PAVE) can help.
+Graduates from international veterinary programs not accredited by the AVMA who want to practice in the United States or Canada can use our Program for the Assessment of Veterinary Education Equivalence (PAVE®) for assistance.

 To become a licensed veterinarian in the United States or Canada, you must pass the North American Veterinary Licensing Examination (NAVLE).